Deepali-Ai/Zomato_data_analysis/README.md

 # Zomato_data_analysis

-* Problem Statement:
+# Problem Statement:
   The goal of this project is to analyze the Zomato restaurant data to understand what factors contribute to higher restaurant ratings.
-Specifically, we aim to identify how elements like restaurant reviews, cost, and votes impact the overall user satisfaction and ratings.
+Specifically, we aim to identify how restaurant reviews, costs, and votes impact overall user satisfaction and ratings.
 This analysis will provide valuable insights that can guide restaurant owners, consumers, and platforms like Zomato to make informed decisions.

-* Objectives:
+# Objectives:
 1. Data Collection and Details:
    Like - Cuisine types, Average cost for two people, Rating, etc.
 2. Data Cleaning & Preprocessing: